frnmst/mcmc-comparisons/README.md

                                         results and appending new ones to the same file.
 Normally, you should not set this option
+    --repetitions=REPETITIONS           repeat the same parallel tests
-    -s, --steps=STEPS                   the number of samples between consecutive iterations
+                                        a selected number of times.
+This option is ignored by by non parallel tests -s, --steps=STEPS                   the number of samples between consecutive iterations
     -t, --test-name=NAME                the name of the test